Sign-in to Account

 How to Prevent Fleas in Your Home

 Carefully inspecting pets and clothing after you’ve been outside might help you prevent bites but it’s difficult to control them without help.
-If you’re suffering from a flea infestation or simply want to protect your home from the possibility, call Aptive Environmental today.
+If you’re suffering from a flea infestation or simply want to protect your home from the possibility, call Aptive Pest Control today.
 We have the tools and expertise to control fleas and other pests conveniently.
 With effective solutions, you can feel comfortable in your home all year.

 Call Aptive today for a free quote and to schedule your first appointment.